Fujifilm X10 vs Olympus E-M10

 It is notable that the E-M10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X10 does not provide wifi capability.

-Both the X10 and the E-M10 have been discontinued, but can regularly be found used on eBay.
+Both the X10 and the E-M10 have been discontinued, but can regularly be found used on ebay.
 The X10 was replaced by the Fujifilm X20, while the E-M10 was followed by the Olympus E-M10 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Further information on the features and operation of the X10 and E-M10 can be found, respectively, in the Fujifilm X10 Manual (free pdf) or the online Olympus E-M10 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X10 or the Olympus E-M10 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.